 How To Make A Carbon Filter Last Longer?

 As time passes, carbon efficiency degrades, Reactivating a carbon filter will instantly boost its efficiency.
 As a result, the carbon filter will last longer periods of time.

 It’s funny that I found no one talking about this old-school trick and how significant its effect can be on any carbon filter.
 You can follow on to the next steps if you want to extend some extra months, or even years out of your grow tent carbon filter.

 However, if you don’t have the time to implement these steps, you can go ahead and purchase a new carbon filter instead.

-Unpack the carbon particles from the filter and put it inside a bowel.
-Rinse the carbon particles with water till there is no yellow or white colour is present.
+Unpack the carbon particles from the filter and put them inside a bowl.
+Rinse the carbon particles with water till there is no yellow or white color present.

 Step 2: Let The Carbon Particles Dry